aprilalayon/apes/README.md

 ## :mag: What I am currently looking for
 - Full-time front end development or software engineering opportunities
-- Collaborae on open source projects
+- Collaborate on open source projects